robespierreprime/image-processing-filter-library/README.md

 ## Attribution

-A significant portion of this codebase was generated with assistance from Claude (Anthropic's AI assistant).
+A significant portion of this codebase was generated with assistance from Claude.
 The core architecture, filter implementations, and documentation were developed through AI-assisted programming.